 For example, once you have been notified of your important emails, you could add a label that reads "Processed."
 The setup or workflow should look something like this:

 Use Indy to make freelancing simple.
 The useful set of tools will make your freelance admin easier by connecting your work from proposals to payment.

 While we've only discussed four of the best Zapier/Gmail integrations, once you sign up for this fantastic service, you'll find out that it's capable of much more.
 It's a powerful tool that will help you stay productive and focused on what matters: your business.

-Moreover, Zapier will soon be integrated with Indy, another freelancer favorite packed with useful features and applications.
+Moreover, Zapier is integrated with Indy, another freelancer favorite packed with useful features and applications.
 Indy gives you templates for generating new clients, task management, automatic time tracking, invoicing, and more, so you can take charge of your freelance business.